Wave front set: Definition

 of a distribution ƒ can be defined in the following general way:

 where the singular fibre $\Sigma_x(f)$ is again the complement of all directions $\xi$ such that the Fourier transform of f, localized at x, is sufficiently regular when restricted to a conical neighbourhood of $\xi$.
-The problem of regularity is local, and so it can be checked in the local coordinate system, using the Fourier transform on the x variables.
+The problem of regularity is local, so it can be checked in the local coordinate system, using the Fourier transform on the x variables.
 The required regularity estimate transforms well under diffeomorphism, and so the notion of regularity is independent of the choice of local coordinates.

 Generalizations

 The notion of a wave front set can be adapted to accommodate other notions of regularity of a function.
 Localized can here be expressed by saying that f is truncated by some smooth cutoff function not vanishing at x.
 (The localization process could be done in a more elegant fashion, using germs.)